sylvainwhite/sylvain-white-dev/_posts/2020-12-02-unicodeUtf8.md

             | 1110xxxx | Beginning of 3 byte character |
             | 11110xxx | Beginning of 4 byte character |

-            * UTF-8 doesn't have big/little endian since it is based on individual bytes
+            * UTF-8 doesn't have big/little endian issue since it is based on individual bytes
-            * But UTF-16 has the big/little endian problem!
+            * But UTF-16/UTF-32 have the big/little endian issue!
 See [[web](https://www.w3.org/International/questions/qa-byte-order-mark#){:target="_blank"}]

 <br/>
 #### Encoding and the web